 Stevioside vs Rebaudioside

 The two sweet components isolated from stevia leaf for use as a sweetener are steviol glycoside (stevioside) and rebaudioside.
 Stevioside has a lingering aftertaste while rebaudioside does not.

 Stevioside (steviol glycoside) traditionally makes up the majority of the sweetness and health benefits of this ancestral herb.
-However, when a stevia product contains a higher proportion of rebaudioside vs stevioside, the bitterness and aftertaste are reduced or eliminated.
+However, when a stevia product contains a higher proportion of rebaudioside vs stevioside, the bitterness and aftertaste lessen considerably.
+It may even disappear entirely.

 The manufacturing methods used to make stevia extract is what affects the quality, characteristics, concentration and taste.
 Food manufacturers can filter and purify rebaudioside up to 99%.
 This is why stevia extract containing primarily rebaudiana is more expensive.
 The more purified and concentrated, the sweeter and less bitter it is.
 Some versions are up to 500 times sweeter than sugar!

 Green Leaf Stevia

 Traditional stevia is green and unprocessed.
 The leaves are simply dried and ground as shown in the foreground of the picture above.
 Sometimes the dried leaves are pulverized to a fine powder.
 The whole herb in this form has been used in Japan and South America for centuries as both sweetener and health remedy.